Engage with Our Math Challenges. Elevate your skills.

 How It Works.
 Your roadmap to success.

-To submit answers, you need to register an account.
-Speed and accuracy are key—weekly problems allow one answer per 15 minutes, while daily problems permit one every 15 minutes.
-Submit your answers (rounded to two decimal places), and if correct, you’ll earn points and see your name on the site.
-Archived problems won't award points, but you'll still receive recognition.
+To submit answers, you'll need to register an account.
+Speed and accuracy are key—weekly problems allow one answer every 15 minutes, and daily problems permit one submission every 15 minutes.
+Submit your answers (rounded to two decimal places), and if correct, you’ll earn points and see your name on the leaderboard, regardless of how long it has been since the problem was posted.
 Accumulate points daily and weekly to boost your monthly and annual totals.
-Create custom leaderboards to compete with friends or students and leverage the power of group competition.
+Create custom leaderboards to compete with friends or students and enjoy the excitement of group competition!

 How It Works Image